 - Spiders & Parasites – Wear gloves, don’t get bitten.

 Ultimately wasp nest removal is a personal choice and is likely to be more expensive to complete than a simple wasp nest treatment.
 Where access is good we offer a removal service, but not at the same time as treatment.
 We always wait for treatment to be effective before bringing nests into a customers home.

-We hope this has answered some of your questions on why you should or should not remove a wasps nest.
+We hope this has answered some of your questions about old wasps nests and why you should or should not remove a wasps nest.